 Chapter 2: Magpie’s Secret

 Theo woke with his cheek cooling in a slimy puddle.
 Next to him, water trickled from the statue, droplets splashing his body.
 He grasped the tip of the dragon’s wing to pull himself up, but yanked his hand away and stared at the beast.
 It was still marble, not a living creature.
 He sat up and wiped the side of his face with his shirtsleeve.
 Blood trickled down his hand from a gash in his forearm, and a metallic taste burned his mouth.

 Pavel shuffled over and sat by his side, his head down and his hand shaking as he mumbled into his phone.

 “Nia?”
 Theo looked around.

 She didn’t reply.

 His head spun and his ears rang.
 No, not his ears.
 A phone.
-He pulled one from his back pocket.
-The noise wasn’t his.
+He pulled his from his back pocket.
+Five missed calls from Mom, but the noise wasn’t his.
 He’d set the tone to silent.
 The muted jingle came from behind the statue.